LinuxForHealth/docs/docs/_sources/message-structure.rst.txt

 Description
 ===========
-The message consists of two primary keys: 'meta' for describing information about a transaction and 'data' to contain the transaction payload.
+The message consists of two top-level keys: 'meta' for describing information about a transaction and 'data' to contain the transaction payload.
 The table below further describes each attribute.

 +--------------------+-----------+------------------------------------------------------------------+
 | Attribute          | Type      | Description                                                      |